MyGoodFoodWorld

 How do you serve jeera aloo?
 Do let me know in the comments below.
 I would love to hear from you. - Padma

-Is Jeera the same as cumin?
+Is it the same as cumin rice?

 📖 Recipe